 Preserve your evidence

 Back up your photos and videos to cloud storage immediately.
 Screenshot your booking confirmation, any communication with the host, and your report to the platform.
-If you have scan data from SafeRoom, export and save that too.
+If you have scan data from SafeRoom, save that too.

 Reporting to Airbnb Specifically